open-formulieren/open-forms/docs/configuration/authentication/digid.rst

    communication with Logius (if you already have one for Open Forms, it can be re-used).

-3. Sent the following information to your Open Forms supplier in a secure way:
+3. Send the following information to your Open Forms supplier in a secure way:

    * Public and private certificate (obtained in step 2)
    * Desired service name (for example: "Digitaal Loket") shown in DigiD